-New for 2014 is TEG’s Professional Development Programme on touring exhibitions.
-There are two courses on offer and they are both open to members and non-members.
+Launched in spring 2014 TEG’s Professional Development Programme on touring exhibitions offers two courses.
+They are both open to members and non-members.

 Both courses encourage active learning by sharing up to date examples of best practice and creating practical resources.
 Delivered by trainers with vast experience of working in the sector the seminars are also an opportunity to meet other professionals or students interested in touring exhibition work.